 When your family court orders are not working anymore, when can you go back to court?
 Did you know that if you don’t have real changed circumstances, you might be sanctioned by the court?

-It is very normal that people have major changes in the years following divorce – big changes.
-These changes will affect parenting time, child support, spousal maintenance, the dependent tax exemption division or your extraordinary child expenses division.Parenting time and child support a real ways modifiable if your circumstances warrant the change.
+It is very common that people have major changes in the years following their divorce.
+These changes will effect parenting time, child support, spousal maintenance, the child tax credit division or your share of extraordinary child expenses.Parenting time and child support is always modifiable if your circumstances warrant the change.